saites/issue-tailwindcss-forms-non-local-config/README.md

-# issue-tailwindcss-forms-non-local-config
+# Issue: `@tailwindcss/forms` does not work with `--config` in another directory
-Minimal example repo demonstrating issue with @tailwindcss/forms.
+This is a minimal example repo demonstrating an issue using `tailwindcss` with `@tailwindcss/forms`.
-Created as required to open [this issue](https://github.com/tailwindlabs/tailwindcss-forms/issues/124).
+It was created as required to open [this issue](https://github.com/tailwindlabs/tailwindcss-forms/issues/124).

-The only difference between the working and failing example is that the failing example uses a non-local config file, whereas the working on uses a config file in the same directory:
+The only difference between the working and failing example is that the failing example uses a non-local config file, whereas the working one uses a config file in the same directory:

 ```commandline
 [19:42]> diff works.sh fails.sh